-Pregnancy

-Angiotensin II receptor antagonists should not be initiated during pregnancy.
+Pregnancy Angiotensin II receptor antagonists should not be initiated during pregnancy.
 Unless continued angiotensin II receptor antagonist therapy is considered essential, patients planning pregnancy should be changed to alternative antihypertensive treatments which have an established safety profile for use in pregnancy.
-When pregnancy is diagnosed, treatment with angiotensin II receptor antagonists should be stopped immediately, and, if appropriate, alternative therapy should be started (see section 4.3 and 4.6).
+When pregnancy is diagnosed, treatment with angiotensin II receptor antagonists should be stopped immediately, and, if appropriate, alternative therapy should be started.